Farush/rsschool-cv/cv.md

 * python.
 * html, css.
 * MySQL.
-* django. stuying at the moment
+* fastAPI stuying at the moment

 ***